 Knowing your income each month will help you set goals.
 If you have a steady job, you probably have a consistent weekly or monthly income and can use that to start your budget.
 Your monthly expenses should be less than your available income each month.

 If this is not the case, you can review your expenses to identify areas to trim back and reduce your spending each month.
 Once you’ve created a budget, try to stick to it as best you can each month.
 That way, you’ll stay on track and not get into a position of having to use credit cards or possibly getting behind on some of your bills.

 Save, Save, Save—The Sooner You Start the Better

-Even if you’re in your 20’s, it’s never too early to start planning for retirement.
+Even if you’re in your 20’s, it’s never too early to include retirement in your budget planning.
 If you start with small contributions, you can make it a habit and priority.
 If your employer offers a 401(k) plan and matches your contributions, take full advantage of the opportunity for free money.

 It’s also important to set aside funds for unexpected expenses or emergencies.
 A good rule of thumb is to have three to six months of income in a savings account that you can access for those unplanned events.
 Not only will this give you peace of mind knowing that you have your own safety net, but it will help you avoid putting large charges on a credit card that will likely incur high interest fees.

 Whether you’re paying off a student loan, a car, or a credit card balance, it’s always an accomplishment to know you have extra income to go toward something else (like saving).

 If you can allocate some extra resources to pay down your debt, it’s generally best to start by tackling the account with the highest interest rate.
 That might be a credit card balance that seems like it never gets smaller because of the interest that keeps adding up each month.